atomaszewicz/Bond/RStudio/Analysis.md

 ### Changes in Domestic & Global Gross

-To study the evolution of the gross we make a dataframe with the changes, as we did with ratings.
+To study the evolution of the gross we make a dataframe with the changes in gross between films, similarly to what we did for ratings.

 ```R